section-engineering-education/engineering-education/articles/data-preprocessing/index.md

 Our purchased column was successfully encoded into 0,s, and 1,s.

-### Step 4: Splitting the Dataset into the Training and Test sets.
+### Step 4: Splitting the Dataset into the Training and Test set

-In machine learning, we split data into two parts.
+In machine learning, we split data into two parts:

 - Training set: the part of the data that we implement our machine learning model on.
 - Test set: the part of the data that we evaluate the performance of our machine learning model on.